EmasXP/laborious/README.md

 * Query result and create model inside the iteration.
 * Query result and create an iterator.

-## Relations
+## Relationships

-Laborious does not have model relations per se, but have the ability to load related models by prefix.
+Laborious does not have model relationships per se, but have the ability to load related models by prefix.

 Let's say we have three models: